House Tours: Peak District Cottage Renovation

 Renovation Tips & Advice

-Katherine and James completed most of the renovation work themselves and spent a long time pouring over plans and designs.
-They have some great tips for anyone who is thinking of embarking upon a similar project:
+Katherine and James completed most of the renovation work themselves and spent a long time studying plans and designs.

-• Spend money on quality items where the luxury can be seen and felt.
+• Spend money on quality items where the difference can be seen and felt.

-• Plan to fit essentials as soon as you can - Katherine and James decided to fit the log burner later on, and after spending a chilly winter without it, they regretted making that decision!
+• Fit essentials as soon as possible.
+Katherine and James delayed fitting the log burner and regretted it after a chilly winter.

-Look out for next month's House Tours when we will be visiting a fabulous modern makeover in an urban setting...
+Look out for next month's House Tours, when we will be visiting a modern makeover in an urban setting.

-*Please note prices of products quoted are accurate at the time of the article publication but may be subject to change*
+*Please note prices of products quoted are accurate at the time of article publication but may be subject to change.*

 Comments